Apprenticeships

 Energy & Utilities

-The West Midlands has comparable levels of participation in pipeline apprenticeships in energy and utilities with other regions.
-That said, numbers are low and falling.
-Apprentices study at levels 2, 3, and 4, in power networks, dual fuel smart meter installation, and utilities engineering.
+Apprentices study at levels 2, 3, and 4, in power networks, electrical power networks, smart meter installation, and utilities engineering.

 Engineering (Including Electrical Engineering)

-female participants in engineerings
+female participants in engineering/electrical engineering

 0 %